Honda RC143

-The Honda RC143 was the Honda racing team's 125cc Grand Prix motorcycle racer for the 1960 season.
-That was the first time the Honda team would compete in an entire season's racing.
-The bike was a major step forward from the previous year's machines, and though still outpaced by its more experienced European rivals, it revealed to seasoned competitors like Luigi Taveri that Honda would quickly become a force to be reckoned with.
+The Honda RC143 was the Honda racing team's 125cc Grand Prix motorcycle racer for the 1960 season, the first time the Honda team competed in an entire season's racing.
+The bike was a major step forward from the previous year's machines, and though still outpaced by its more experienced European rivals, it revealed to seasoned competitors like Luigi Taveri that Honda was a force to be reckoned with.

 Background and development

 Following the team's international début at the 1959 Isle of Man TT, Honda had returned to Japan recognising that they still had a long way to go if they were to succeed in their ambition of winning one of the TT races.
 Honda had managed to salvage some honour by securing the team prize, but even their fastest rider Naomi Taniguchi had finished nearly four minutes behind the rider in front and almost eight minutes down on the race winner, Tarquinio Provini.
 For 1960, alongside a team of Japanese riders, Honda decided to recruit experienced privateer Tom Phillis to help them with technical feedback.